fingo/spata/readme.md

 In addition to `parse`, `CSVParser` provides other methods to read CSV data:
 * `get` to load data into `List[CSVRecord]`, which may be handy for small data sets,
-* `process` to deal with record by record through a callback function,
+* `process` to deal with data record by record through a callback function,
 * `async` to process data through a callback function in asynchronous way.

 The three above functions return the result (`List` or `Unit`) wrapped in an effect and require calling one of the